Improving Sperm Motility

 Luckily, sperm motility can be improved in several different ways.

-If you’re experiencing issues with sperm motility, turning first towards your diet and lifestyle can help.
+If you’re experiencing issues with sperm motility, making changes in your diet and lifestyle can help.

 Excessive alcohol consumption and smoking are two of the main issues that can impact your sperm motility.
-Of course, both also affect your general health in a negative way, effects that are represented by low sperm motility as well.
+These bad habits also affect the sperm count and overall sperm health in a negative manner.

 Nutrition can also affect sperm motility, especially because diets low in carnitine are thought to cause issues with regard to sperm.
 L-Carnitine and Acetyl-L-Carnintine are two amino acids thought to improve sperm motility by providing sperm with energy via the transference of fatty acids to the proper location within the body.
 Red meats are especially rich in these amino acids.